 Mr. Lowe's annual incentive compensation for fiscal 2007 was based entirely upon the Company's achievement of the EBITDA target, and his target bonus was set at 50% of his annual base salary, up to a maximum of 100% of his annual base salary.
-Mr. Lowe's bonus would be adjusted on a pro rata basis upward or downward, such that Mr. Lowe would receive a bonus equal to 100% of his base salary if the Company achieved 200% of its targeted EBITDA, to 50% of his base salary if the Company achieved less than 80% of its EBITDA target.
+Mr. Lowe's bonus would be adjusted on a pro rata basis upward or downward, such that Mr. Lowe would receive a bonus equal to 100% of his base salary if the Company achieved 200% of its targeted EBITDA, to 50% of his base salary if the Company achieved its EBITDA target, down to 0 if the Company achieved less than 80% of its EBITDA target.
 As a result of the Company's performance during fiscal 2007 Mr. Lowe did not merit any annual incentive compensation.